 When choosing your social media platforms, remember, you most likely can’t do everything and do it well.
 Consider this formula:

 In other words, ask yourself how much time you will need to dedicate to properly maintaining the social channel.
 Know how you’ll use the channel.
 And, make sure the user base is valid and large enough.

-The money part of the equation is Facebook advertising.
-Get used to it, because if you don’t have consistent, strategic, paid advertising on Facebook, you’re doing it wrong.
+The money part of the equation is social media advertising.
+Get used to it, because if you don’t have consistent, strategic, paid advertising on social media, you’re doing it wrong.

 Whether you’re young or old, leave your personal tastes at the door.
-If a young person claims they never use FB anymore and that Instagram is the place to be, consider it anecdotal.
-Smart marketing relies on numbers, data and strategic thinking – not opinion.
+If a young person claims they never use FB anymore and that TikTok is the place to be, consider it anecdotal.
+Smart marketing relies on numbers, data, and strategic thinking – not opinion.

-Fans are becoming irrelevant.
+Fans are irrelevant.
 Yes, that’s right, I said it.
-With an organic reach of less than 6%, simply posting on Facebook is an act of futility.
-Even if you have 10,000 fans, any given post will only reach around 600 of them.
+With an organic reach of less than 2%, simply posting on social media is an act of futility.
+Even if you have 10,000 fans/followers, any given post will only reach around 200 of them.
 Sure there’s relevance in that, but not as much as reaching the entire 10,000!
-What you should be doing is focusing in on the post content and level of engagement.
-Facebook advertising allows you to reach the rest of your fan base, plus other people you target in the local area.
+What you should be doing is focusing on the post content and level of engagement.
+Social advertising allows you to reach the rest of your fan base, plus other people you target in the local area.

-Remember that Facebook is primarily a tool to brand your store.
+Remember that social media is primarily a tool to brand your store.
 You want to be top of mind when sales opportunities occur.

-For the retail jeweler, it’s best to view Facebook in terms of two types of sales cycles.
+For the retail jeweler, it’s best to view social media in terms of two types of sales cycles.

 During the direct sales cycle, opportunities present themselves around mass gift-giving times of the year such as Valentine’s Day, Mother’s Day, and the holidays.